 The Medication Administration Performer may supply and the Medication Administration Order Placer shall be capable of processing all query parameters listed below.
 See http://hl7.org/implement/standards/fhir/http.html#mime-type for details on encoding.

 Medication Administration Order Placers may choose to support additional query parameters beyond the subset listed below.
-Such parameters are considered out of scope for this transaction.
+Such parameters are considered out of scope for this document.

 Table 3.Y.4.1 shows the values